coprolit/rock-paper-scissors/README.md

 # rock-paper-scissors
 A basic implementation of a real-time, browser-based rock-paper-scissors game engine.

-Utilising Node.js, Socket.io and a few ES6 features (Promise, generator and Object.Observe).
+Utilising Node.js, Socket.io and a few ES6 features (e.g. Promise, generator).

 ###### Disclaimer
-It's just a personal side project; fully functional, but rudimentary.
+This is a pet project (I wanted to tinker with real-time and fullstack Javascript).
+The game is fully functional, but rudimentary.

 ### App Architecture